alinz07/t-linz-web-engineer/README.md

 ## **What makes this project stand out?**

 -   The content rendering and use of state variables make this app impressive to me.
-I really like simple file structure and minimal code needed by the developer to render content.
+I really like simple file structure and minimal code to dynamically render content.

 <br/>